Pistachio Cream Crumb Cake (Sbriciolata)

 • Milk

-• Vanilla extract
+• Vanilla extract (you can try almond extract)

 Photos 1-4.
-In a large mixing bowl, sift together the flour and baking powder.
+In a large bowl, sift together the flour and baking powder.
 Add the sugar.
 Stir to combine.

 Instructions for mixing dry ingredients.